Internet-of-People/docker-iop-node/README.md

 docker-compose build
 docker-compose up -d
 ```
-3. Open the IoP.conf file in `iop-blockchain/data/thread-1/`, copy the address next to `minewhitelistaddr=` (this is you wallet public address) and give it to an IoP admin in order to be added in the miner list.
+3. Open the IoP.conf file in `iop-blockchain/data/thread-1/`, copy the address next to `minewhitelistaddr=` (this is your wallet public address) and give it to an IoP admin in order to be added in the miner list.

 __*Congratulation!
 You're mining!*__